Cosmic structure formation in a flavoured U$\left(1\right)$ dark sector at small scales

 \section{Cosmological observables}

-In this section we discuss the most important cosmological observables for a DM candidate: (A) the relic abundance, (B) the SIDM virtue, and (C) the characteristic damping scales.
-In particular we indicate the optimal values that these cosmological observables should attain and their dependence on the parameters of the theory.
-An explicit benchmark point for the parameters is then presented in Section \ref{results}.
+In this section we discuss the most important cosmological features for a dark matter particle candidate: (A) the relic abundance, (B) the virtue of self-interactions, and (C) the characteristic damping scales.
+In particular we comment on observational consequences of these features and give optimal values for the corresponding observables in relation to the parameters of the dark sector (\ref{ds}).
+An explicit benchmark point in parameter space is then presented in Section \ref{results}.